shortaj/trigrams/README.md

 # Kata Fourteen: Tom Swift Under Milk Wood

 This program takes a text file and adds to it a certain number of words using the trigrams algorithm.
+Miguel Pena and Alex Short implemented this program.

 ## Functions